-2. Chronic migraine may not mean a person has a migraine every day, but some of us do.
+Chronic migraine may not mean a person has a migraine every day, but some of us do.
 The official definition of chronic migraine is 15 headache days a month, at least eight of which are migraine.
-Someone with chronic migraine is lucky to get a week between attacks, usually it's a day or two.
+Someone with chronic migraine is lucky to get a week between attacks; usually, it's a day or two.
 Some people with chronic migraine get no break at all — either they have a never-ending migraine attack or attacks are triggered so frequently that they stack up on top of each other.

-6. The sensory overload associated with chronic migraine means we may not be able to go to a concert or a bar or an NFL game with you.
+The sensory overload associated with chronic migraine means we may not be able to go to a concert, bar, or NFL game with you.
 All five senses that you learned about in elementary school — sight, sound, touch, taste, smell — are heightened during a migraine attack.
 For people with episodic migraine, these senses settle down between attacks.
-That's not the case for people with chronic migraine.4 Not only are we hyperaware of sensory input, our brains are so hyperreactive to it that odors, lights, and noise can trigger more migraine attacks.
+That's not the case for people with chronic migraine.4 Not only are we hyperaware of sensory input, but our brains are also so hyperreactive to it that odors, lights, and noise can trigger more migraine attacks.

-7. Finding an effective medication is not the same as being cured.
+Finding an effective medication is not the same as being cured.
 There is no cure for migraine.
 There are effective treatments, but it can be hard to find the best treatment for each individual.
-Even then, treatments often provide a small amount of relief, requiring a combination of multiple medications, supplements and/or therapies to provide substantial relief.
+Even then, treatments often provide a small amount of relief, requiring a combination of multiple medications, supplements, and/or therapies to provide substantial relief.
 Someone with chronic migraine can be over the moon about finding an effective medication — even when "effective" means that it reduces the pain one notch on a 0-10 scale.
 This tiny bit of relief can feel miraculous, but it doesn't necessarily translate into increased functionality.

-8. Chronic migraine is exhausting.
+Chronic migraine is exhausting.
 Imagine a job that you could never leave, not even for a short vacation.
 A job that is on your mind every moment of every day.
 A job that wakes you up in the middle of the night demanding attention.
-A job that causes severe physical and mental anguish, wreaking havoc on your body and your life.
+A job that causes severe physical and mental anguish, wreaking havoc on your body and life.
 Now imagine having to do another job on top of that, like raising children or holding down a paying job.
 And add another job on top of that, one that requires hours of doctor's appointments and treatments, pharmacy trips, fighting with health insurance companies, and research each week.
-The physical symptoms are enough to cause exhaustion, add all the other responsibilities on top of it and we're pretty well wrecked.
+The physical symptoms are enough to cause exhaustion.
+Add all the other responsibilities on top of it, and we're pretty well wrecked.